Dementia Course

 12 weeks

 Working in healthcare already and want to upskill and advance your career?
-Ignite Colleges’ online Dementia Training Scheme is the ideal way to gain essential knowledge and skills required for working with residents living with dementia.
+Skills Ignites’ online Dementia Training Scheme is the ideal way to gain essential knowledge and skills required for working with residents living with dementia.

 Who can enrol?

-If you are currently working in the healthcare sector and are 16 or older, you should contact our student enrolment team to discuss the specific eligibility criteria for the Dementia online course.
+If you are currently working in the healthcare sector, you should contact our student enrolment team to discuss the specific eligibility criteria for the Dementia online course.

 What will I learn?